It makes no sense to me, to rebury the city. What would be the purpose of that?

 That would be like these storage sheds.
 I understand if you are moving and you need to store your furniture until you are fully moved into your new home.
 But some people keep their storage in the shed for years and years.
 This makes no sense at all.

-If you’re not using what you have you should sell it and make a few dollars, instead of spending money on something that you don’t even use.
+If you’re not using what you have you should sell or better yet, give it to the poor, instead of spending money on something that you don’t even use.

-Just like the millionaires keep their money in the bank , they should take it out and help out the poor.
+Just like the millionaires and billionaires keep their money in the bank, they should take it out and help the poor.

 That was the second lost city of our study here and we’ll finish it during the Book of Acts, but tomorrow we’ll look at…

 1 Men, brethren, and fathers, hear ye my defense which I make now unto you.